 What should I look for in a joint venture partner?

-The ideal joint venture partner is someone whose strengths compliment yours.
-For example, if you have a new product to launch, a company with contacts and experience in distribution and customer services may be the perfect partner.
+The ideal joint venture partner is someone whose strengths complement yours.
+For example, if you have a new product to launch, co-venturers with contacts and experience in sales, distribution and customer services may be the perfect partners.

 What due diligence will need to be completed?

-Due diligence on the other company entering the joint venture will include checking that they have a right to enter such an agreement and that they own the assets that will be forming part of the venture.
-We will also check that the organisation’s finances are sound and that review the risks associated with the venture itself.
+Due diligence on the other company entering the joint venture will include checking that they are able to enter such an agreement and that they own the assets that will be forming part of the venture.
+We will ensure that the individual partners’ obligations and participation are clearly set out.

-Before entering into any form of joint venture agreement, talk to one of our company law experts.
-Using our skills, we work in partnership with you and ensure your interests are documented and protected in the proper way.
-To find out how our business lawyers can help you prepare and implement a joint venture agreement, please call our office today on 0800 118 1500.
+Before entering into any form of joint venture agreement, talk to a member of our Corporate & Commercial Team.
+To find out how they can help you prepare, understand and implement a joint venture agreement, please call our office today on 0800 118 1500.